 Broadly speaking, the more lycra or spandex content in a garment, the more stretch and form fitting ability the garment will have.

 These layers are meant to hug the skin and, if not properly sized, may be uncomfortably tight.

 Garments lacking spandex or lycra are meant to be worn more loosely and may add some bulk to your layering system.

 Choose a garment with flat sewn seams for minimal chafing.
 Luckily you shouldn’t need to worry about this as almost every manufacturer understands this and includes flat sewn seams standard on all garments.

-I hope this guide was helpful for finding the best base layers for skiing and snowboarding to fit your needs.
+I hope this guide was helpful for finding the best ski base layer to fit your needs.
 If you want to comment or recommend a base layer I didn’t include, please use my contact form to get in touch.